NoahOrta22/2143-OOP-Orta/Assignments/A04/README.md

 ### Instructions

-Run the program and it will print out integers in the array
+Run the program and it will print out integers in the queue.